3 Final Project Assignment

 Provide a short nontechnical summary of the most revealing findings of your analysis written for a nontechnical audience.
 Take extra care to clean up your graphs, ensuring that best practices for presentation are followed, as described in the audience ready style section below.

 VI.
-Interactive component
+Interactive or animated component